Blog post structure is just as important as the content itself.

-Poor structure can limit the performance of great content by dampening user experience and creating readability challenges, resulting in higher bounce rates and a general “I ain’t reading that” attitude.
+Poor structure can undermine the performance of great content by dampening the user experience and creating readability challenges, leading to higher bounce rates and a general “I’m not reading all that” reaction from users.

-No doubt you’ve experienced this on your web travels, finding your way to a webpage or blog that seems to have not had “format this content” in its checklist.
+No doubt you’ve experienced this on your web travels, finding your way to a webpage or blog that seems to be missing “format this content” from its checklist.

 In those moments, do you suffer through to find the gold nugget of information, or do you find a different source of that information that’s easier to read?